 On November 21, 2019, the Court of Appeals in Michigan rejected the appeal of Lori Matheson against a trial court order ordering her to give her daughter more time with her father, to vaccinate her daughter according to the recommended schedule, and to choose a new pediatrician for the child in collaboration with her father.
 The court found that it’s in the child’s best interest to be vaccinated.

 This is a dispute between the divorced parents of a now four-year-old child (whose name is omitted for her privacy) about her care and custody.
 Vaccines are only one of the issues in dispute, the one I will focus on (since that is my area).
-Continue reading “Lori Matheson refuses vaccines for child – Michigan court says no”
+Continue reading “Lori Matheson refuses vaccines for child – Michigan Supreme Court disagrees”

 There have been two cases involving child custody and vaccines, where the vaccination status was being addressed in custody agreements, in Michigan.
 I am going to update one case, and discuss a new one.